Ptomerty/Kappbot/README.md

 -----
 Requires facebook-chat-api, bluebird, wget-improved. (how to package.json?)

 Run `saveapp.js`, replacing emails and passwords as needed.
-Then, run Kappbot.js. (preferably with forever)
+Then, run Kappbot.js.

 ### Custom emotes
 -----
-Run `node addemote.js <emotename> <emoteurl>` to add a new emote.
-To delete, use `node delemote <emotename>`.
+Type `!commands!` or `!modcommands` to list possible commands:

+Note: Syntax for `!addemote` is `!addemote [emotename] [basesite] [restofURL]` to avoid FB errors.
+For example, `!addemote sampleemote i.imgur.com QFCBlMD.jpg` will work.

+`!echothread` is used as `!echothread [threadID] [message..]`.

 Custom emote list can be enumerated with `!customlist` in chat.

-TODO: Refactor code with promises.
+done: Refactor code with promises.
 This can lead to reading in the JSON files -> logging in -> api.listen.

 Convert Mod List to Names, also with promises (required? idk)

+change delete to splice.

+add !threadID, mod!echo, mod!echothread

+promisify addemote? fix first, the image sent afterwards messes up the transmission.
+WORKAROUND: splice http:// off, replace slash with space

-add prompt for first mod (console) if modlist is empty.
+TODO: add prompt for first mod (console) if modlist is empty.

 convert modlist to file (not json, just newlines)

-promisify addemote?
+Huge thanks to zsoc and everyone else on #Node.js for helping me throughout the whole project!

+NOTE: Broken: Promise.all() threw an error! { error: 'Attachment should be a readable stream and not Object.' }